wordofwarning/wordofwarning.org/socialexperiment/may2025/index.md

 Deep in the desert lies a well.
 For some this is just a dream, for others this is life or death.
 As two men wander in search for water, you decide their fate.

 Bitterroot is a two-person theatre collective created by Chris Richards and Jake Rayner Blair.
-They have written and performed over twenty immersive theatre shows since 2022, as well as completing a UK tour last year.
+They've written and performed over twenty immersive theatre shows since 2022, as well as completing a UK tour last year.

 Insta <a href="https://instagram.com/bitterroot_theatre" target="_blank">@bitterroot_theatre</a>
 <hr>